Betting on the Super Bowl coin toss is an American tradition.

 Will it be heads?
 Or will it be tails?

-Regardless of the outcome, there’s no better feeling than winning a bet before the game even kicks off.
+Regardless of the way the coin lands, there’s no better feeling than winning a bet before The Big Game even kicks off.

-Please note that all Super Bowl odds are courtesy of DraftKings Sportsbook and current as of 11:30 a.m.
-ET on Wednesday, Feb.
-1.
+Please note that all Super Bowl odds are courtesy of BetMGM Sportsbook and are current as of Friday, Jan.
+31.

 Super Bowl Coin Toss Odds

-If you’re planning to bet on the Super Bowl coin toss, you’re going to want to shop at various sportsbooks for the best odds.
+If you plan to bet on the Super Bowl coin toss, you will want to shop at various sportsbooks for the best odds.
 As silly as that sounds, books typically offer different prices for what should be a 50-50 proposition.

 Super Bowl Coin Toss History